kaalam/document.source/kaalam/_posts/2018-10-2-reviewing_the_motive.md

 <div class="6u 12u$(small)">
 <h3>One giant leap for mankind ...</h3>
 <p>... was the invention of the <b>file</b>.
 It happened in different steps, starting in 1940 and only resembles current file systems
 since 1961.
-Today, we have amazing free software tools to process all kinds of data, but the creation of data pipelines is still tedious and error prone.
+Today, we have amazing free software tools to process all kinds of files, but the creation of data pipelines is still tedious and error prone.
 We have to manage many <i>"unknown file type, wrong version, option not supported, unexpected syntax"</i> errors, wait until hundreds of gigabytes get decompressed just to check image sizes, etc.</p>
 <p>We could wait until computers spontaneously get so smart that they guess what we want and do it for us using the right tools, with